Maksim Chmerkovskiy: In the United States

 In 2009, he participated in the ABC sport show called The Superstars and was paired with Freestyle Skier Kristi Leskinen.
 They won the competition.
 Chmerkovskiy also appeared as himself in a 2011 episode of the short-lived CW reality show H8R.
 He appeared as an actor on a 2012 episode of the TV Land series The Exes.
 Chmerkovskiy appeared on three episodes of General Hospital in March 2013, playing the role of Anton Ivanov, who dances with Kelly Monaco's character Sam Morgan during the Nurses' Ball.
 In 2016, Chmerkovskiy and his brother, Valentin, both made cameo appearances in the Netflix series Fuller House, a sequel of the sitcom Full House.

 In 2021, Chmerkovskiy competed on The Masked Singer spin-off The Masked Dancer as "Sloth" and finished in second place.

 In September 2023, it was announced that Chmerkovskiy would be a contestant on Peacock's second season of The Traitors.
 The season was released in January 2024 and Chmerkovskiy finished in 18th place.

 In December 2023, it was announced that Chmerkovskiy would be a judge on the 18th season of So You Think You Can Dance alongside Allison Holker and JoJo Siwa (who replaced Nigel Lythgoe after he departed before the season began).

+In 2026, Chmerkovskiy was named among the most-followed duanju (vertical microdrama) actors internationally on Instagram by trade outlet Duanju News, following his role in the series Wild Silence.